 Southeast Europe comprises the NATO member countries Slovenia, Croatia, Albania, and Bulgaria, as well as the Partnership for Peace countries Bosnia and Herzegovina, Macedonia, Montenegro, and Serbia.

 Morris is a former U.S. Army and police officer, who has lived and traveled in the Middle East extensively.
-His scholarship focuses in part, on radicalization and counterterrorism.
+His scholarship focuses partly on radicalization and counterterrorism.

-Norwich senior James Verderico is a Computer Security and Information Assurance major and member of the NU Corps of Cadets (NUCC) from Boston, Mass.
-He will work for the U.S. Department of Defense in Washington, D.C., after graduation.
+Norwich senior James Verderico is a computer security and information assurance major and member of Norwich’s Corps of Cadets from Boston.
+He will work for the U.S. Defense Department in Washington, D.C., after graduation.

-His classmate Sam DeLong is a NUCC Lieutenant Colonel and Criminal Justice major from Barnstable, Mass., who plans to attend law school after graduation.
+His classmate Sam DeLong is a Corps of Cadets lieutenant colonel and criminal justice major from Barnstable, Massachusetts, who plans to attend law school after graduation.

 The training is a joint effort by Norwich University and United States and the Military Academy General Mihailo Apostolski in Skopje, Macedonia.